Denver Drug & Alcohol Rehab, Detox & Treatment Resources

 You’re not alone in this struggle.

-For the greatest ease of mind and highest level of care, residential treatment programs are the best option.
-These programs require individuals to live onsite, giving them access to constant care as needed.
-Particularly during and right after detox, patients may experience physical and mental changes and side effects.
-It’s reassuring and safe to be in a professional environment when easing out of the habits that led to drug use.
+For those who feel as if they would benefit from a more supervised and intensified form of care, residential treatment programs are often the best option.
+These programs require individuals to live on-site, giving them access to constant care as needed.
+Particularly during detox, patients go through difficult physical and mental withdrawal symptoms along with various side effects.
+For individuals who are wary of having a difficult time with the withdrawal symptoms, residential treatment can be reassuring to them.
 In many cases, this separation from the familiar (and possibly negative) environment can have many positive effects.
 In a new place, patients can focus on their own needs and lives without the distraction of old habits or temptations.

-Partial hospitalization programs are available as a step down in intensity from residential treatment programs.
+Partial hospitalization programs are not seen as intense as residential treatment, but it is equally as effective.
 During these programs, some patients may live onsite part of the time, while others may always return home and only attend the program during the day.
 These programs typically provide around-the-clock access to care as needed.
-They combine therapy, medication management and programs to equip patients to understand their issues and how to cope with them constructively.
+They combine various kinds of therapy, medication management and programs to educate patients so they can understand their issues and how to cope with them constructively.

 Outpatient programs are for individuals who live at home while receiving treatment.
 These programs provide the greatest flexibility, and many people work or attend school while in outpatient programs.
 These programs give patients necessary help as they transition back to their daily routines, which helps them stay on track with their goals and maintain accountability for their actions.
 In general, outpatient programs help people in recovery minimize the risk of relapse and ease back into higher levels of treatment as necessary.
 Recovering from substance abuse is a long and complicated process, and it’s important for patients to attend these structured programs and receive professional support.